discohook/discohook/packages/site/public/guide-files/getting-started/flows.md

 **Do nothing**
 Useful for creating display buttons.
 If this is not the only action in the flow, there is no reason to use it.

+**Check**
+Depending on whether a condition is true or false, run a sub-flow.
+You can execute one of the following functions to calculate the result:

+- `And` - all inner functions must return true
+- `Or` - at least one inner function must return true
+- `Not` - all inner functions must return false
+- `Equal` - the value of `a` must be equal to that of `b`. optionally, use [loose equality](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness#loose_equality_using), which causes things like `"0" == false` to return true. this is usually confusing and as such it's disabled by default.
+- `In` - the value of `element` must be contained within `array` (according to strict equality), which must be a string parsable to a JSON array (like `["one","two","three"]`). such arrays are also returned by variables like `member.role_ids`, which is how one might check if a member has an arbitrary role (keep in mind that member state is partial for the member removal trigger).

+**Stop**
+Immediately halts the entire flow, even if this action is in a sub-flow.
+Optionally add a plain text string to attempt to deliver to the user - more limited than sending a backup but easier to set up and customize while editing the rest of your flow.

 **Wait for X seconds**
 Pause for the specified number of seconds before continuing to the next action.